SKolodynski/LifeWithEC/README.md

         grid.cell_99                    OK
 ```

-7. check the status of the grid processes
+Check the status of the grid processes

 ```bash
   $ yak info grid